 Central ESIA authority

-The MoE is the competent authority to receive, review, and approve EIA studies.
+The MoE is the competent authority to receive, review, and approve ESIA studies.
 Furthermore, MoE is responsible for monitoring the implementation of the ESIA during project construction and operation.

 Other key (governmental) parties involved in ESIA, and their roles

-The preparation of ESIA reports, and all other environmental studies, is restricted to a list of private consultancies which are qualified by the Council for Development and Reconstruction (CDR).
+The preparation of ESIA reports and environmental studies is restricted to a list of private consultancies which are qualified by the Council for Development and Reconstruction (CDR).
 This list is updated when needed.
 CDR, established in 1977, is an autonomous institution endowed with extended jurisdiction and is directly accountable to the Council of Ministers through the Prime Minister.

 (De)centralisation of ESIA mandates